 The challenge of the project is to create a few Virtual and Augmented Reality learning experiences that help students understanding challenging topics within the curriculum of the Cognitive Science & Artificial Intelligence tracks.
-Our role in this project is to organize professional training for the involved teachers, researchers, and programmers and to help with the development of the educational innovations.
-A very interesting challenge, which you will definitely read more about on our website during the following years.

 Updates are coming on the Oculus Go, the highly anticipated stand-alone VR headset.
 Many educators are excited as well about this device, as it has a few important upsides:

 - There is no hassle with separate phones that you have to attach to a VR headset